IRS Tax Debt Forgiveness in Bankruptcy Cases

 The above set of criteria is often referred to as the “3-2-240 Rule.”
 If all the elements of the 3-2-240 Rule are met, you may be eligible for tax relief help by filing a Chapter 7 or Chapter 13 bankruptcy case.

 Chapter 7 Bankruptcy and IRS Tax Debt Relief

 While Chapter 7 bankruptcy is not a tax relief program, you can obtain tax debt relief if your income taxes qualify for discharge.
 If your taxes are dischargeable in Chapter 7, you will not be required to pay any of the income taxes you owe.

 However, you cannot discharge a tax lien in a Chapter 7 case.
 You may discharge your personal liability for the tax debt subject to the tax lien, but a filed tax lien will remain in force.
 If you own real estate, you must pay the lien when you sell the property if the lien is still in force and effect.

 In a Chapter 13 bankruptcy case, taxes that meet the above criteria are treated as unsecured debts in your bankruptcy case.
 The IRS receives the same percentage of its debt that your other unsecured creditors, such as medical debts and credit card debts, receive through your Chapter 13 plan.

 If your income tax debt does not meet the above criteria, you must pay the taxes in full through the bankruptcy plan.
 However, instead of a lump sum, you can spread out the debt over the term of the bankruptcy plan.

 IRS Debt Relief Programs and Tax Debt Assistance Program

 If a bankruptcy filing is not the best option for you to resolve your tax debt and other debts, you may apply for an IRS debt relief program, such as an Offer in Compromise.
-However, the paperwork to apply for IRS tax relief programs can be overwhelming, especially if you attempt to go through the process without an attorney.
+However, the paperwork to apply for IRS tax relief programs can be overwhelming, especially if you attempt to go through the process without a tax debt attorney.